bioinfo-arctic/FSK2053/Spring_2024/scripts/introduction_to bioinformatics.md

 #### History of terminal

 Probably Daniel might have already dwelled into this section.
 Terminal is just a tool to connect commands with the machine, just like a keyboard and mouse.
 Simple!!!
 You have already experienced how most of the linux machine look like: there is no graphical user interface (GUI) between you and the server.
 GUI do exist for personal Linux based machines.
 We use ‘commands’ to communicate with the server/virtual machine.
-A 'Command' is synonymous to 'tranfer a file from one folder to another folder in a ordinary computer where you have access to mouse or touchpad.
+A 'Command' is synonymous to 'tranfer a file from one folder to another folder in your own computer where you have access to mouse or touchpad.

 ## Basics of Linux command line